Capacitary Muckenhoupt Weight, BMO and BLO Spaces with Hausdorff Content, Factorization Theorems and Applications: Introduction

-To clarify the motivation driving this paper, we first revisit some classical results.
-Recall that, to investigate the regularity of solutions to nonlinear partial differential equations that arise in the study of minimal surfaces, F. John and L. Nirenberg \cite{06-30-1} first introduced the BMO (bounded mean oscillation) spaces, in which they established the well-known John--Nirenberg inequality.
-To be precise, a locally integrable function $f\in\rm{BMO}$ if it satisfies the following condition:

-where $f_Q:=\frac{1}{|Q|}\int_Qf(x)\,dx$, and $Q$ is a cube in $\rn$ with side parallel to the coordinate axes.
-The John--Nirenberg inequality provides the following key estimate: For any $f\in\rm{BMO}$, there exist positive constants $c$ and $C$ such that for all $t>0$ and any cube $Q\subset \rn$, the following exponential decay estimate holds:

-The sharp constants in one-dimensional John--Nirenberg inequality were obtained by A. A. Korenovskii \cite{k92} and A. K. Lerner \cite{l13}.
-Some different John--Nirenberg-type estimates with sharp constants were found by V. Vasyunin and A. Volberg \cite{vv14} by means of the Bellman function method.
-We point out that the above ${{\rm {BMO}}}(\rn, \ch_{\fz}^{\dz})$ space goes back to the BMO space of F. John and L. Nirenberg \cite{06-30-1} in the case $\delta=n$.
-This is due to the fact that the Hausdorff content $\ch_\fz^n$ is equivalent to the Lebesgue measure, namely, there exists positive constants $K_1(n)$ and $K_2(n)$ such that, for all measurable subset $E\subset \rn$,
+When $\delta=n$ and limiting to Lebesgue measurable functions, the spaces ${{\rm {BMO}}}(\rn, \ch_{\fz}^{\dz})$ and ${{\rm {BLO}}}(\rn, \ch_{\fz}^{\dz})$ go back to the BMO space of John--Nirenberg \cite{06-30-1} and to the BLO space of Coifman--Rochberg \cite{06-30-2} respectively.
+This is due to the fact that the Hausdorff content $\ch_\fz^n$ is equivalent to the Lebesgue measure on measurable subsets of $\rn$, namely, there exist positive constants $K_1(n)$ and $K_2(n)$ such that, for any measurable subset $E\subset \rn$,

-which is essential obtained by the equivalence between the $n$-Hausdorff measure and the Lebesgue measure; see L. C. Evans and R. F. Gariepy \cite[Chapter 2.2]{eg15} for the detail.
-For the space $\rm{BMO}(\rn, \ch_{\fz}^{\dz})$ with $\delta\in(0,n]$, Y-W. B. Chen and D. Specter \cite{0623-1} successfully derived a full analogue of the John--Nirenberg inequality, that is, there exist positive constants $c$ and $C$ such that for all $t>0$ and any cube $Q\subset \rn$,
+which is essential obtained by the equivalence between the $n$-Hausdorff measure and the Lebesgue measure; see Evans and Gariepy \cite[Chapter 2.2]{eg15} for the detail.

-We also refer the reader to R. Basak et al. \cite{bcrs25} for the John--Nirenberg inequality concerning translation invariant Hausdorff contents.

-Moreover, in order to show a new characterization of ${\rm BMO}$ by Hardy--Littlewood maximal operators, R. R. Coifman and R. Rochberg \cite{06-30-2} first introduced the BLO (bounded lower oscillation) space in 1980.
-To be precise, a locally integrable function $f\in\rm{BLO}$ if it satisfies

-The space $\rm{BLO}$ is a proper subspace of ${\rm BMO}$ and it is easy to verify that, for any $f\in \rm{BLO}$, We point out that the above ${{\rm {BLO}}}(\rn, \ch_{\fz}^{\dz})$ space, in the case $\delta=n$, goes back to the BLO space of R. R. Coifman and R. Rochberg \cite{06-30-2}.
-Actually, many subsequent studies have been inspired by the significant work of R. R. Coifman and R. Rochberg \cite{06-30-2}.
-For instance, L. Tang in \cite{t07} introduced the spaces ${\rm BLO}_{\mathcal{F}}$ based on sections $\mathcal F$ which is connected with the analysis of the Monge--Amp\'ere equation; E. Nakai and G. Sadasue in \cite{ns17} studied some properties concerning BLO martingales; D. Wang et al. in \cite{07-02-1} established a John--Nirenberg-type inequality for $\rm{BLO}$ space as follows: For any $f\in\rm{BLO}$, there exist positive constants $c$ and $C$ such that for all $t>0$ and any cube $Q\subset \rn$, the following exponential decay estimate holds: